Günther Storck: Early life

-Günther Storck was born on 2 October 1938 in Borken, North Rhine-Westphalia, as the youngest child of the Storck family, who ran a craft business.
+Storck was born on 2 October 1938 in Borken, North Rhine-Westphalia, as the youngest child of the Storck family, who ran a craft business.
 The father died early, so that the mother not only had to take charge of the family, but also had to run the business.
-The young Günther Storck was regarded as mentally very sensitive and highly gifted.

 Academic career

-After his Abitur (1958) he studied classical philology and German studies at universities in Münster, Berlin and Munich.
-For his vocation to the priesthood he returned to Münster, his bishop's resident city, where he started a degree in theology at the seminary Collegium Borromaeum (1962).
+He studied classical philology and German studies at universities in Münster, Berlin and Munich.
+For his vocation to the priesthood he returned to Münster, where he started a degree in theology at the seminary Collegium Borromaeum (1962).
 In the meanwhile he passed his state examination in philology, philosophy and theology.
-He escaped from the beginning influence of Vatican II on Münster – Karl Rahner, the former council adviser to Cardinal Julius Döpfner, took over the chair in dogmatic theology and history of dogma at the University of Münster (1967-1971), that Joseph Ratzinger had recently vacated (1963-1966) – to Munich (1967), where he continued his studies at the theological and philosophical faculties of the University of Munich.
-Few years later he became Research Associate of Leo Scheffczyk, which meant that Cardinal Döpfner's allowance to become ordained to the priesthood in the Roman Catholic Archdiocese of Munich and Freising became a remote likelihood, which is why he switched to Egg in Switzerland for ordination (21 September 1973).
+He then moved from Münster to Munich (1967), where he continued his studies at the theological and philosophical faculties of the University of Munich.
+A few years later he became Research Associate of Leo Scheffczyk.
+He then moved to Egg in Switzerland for ordination (21 September 1973).
 The day after he celebrated his First Mass in Damenstiftskirche St. Anna.
-He did his doctorate in theology with a tripartite graduate thesis on Johann Gottlieb Fichte's Wissenschaftslehre of 1794/95 (first part) and on his Wissenschaftslehre of 1804 (second part); its concluding third part achieves the theological application to the doctrine of the Trinity.
+He did his doctorate in theology with a tripartite graduate thesis on Johann Gottlieb Fichte's Wissenschaftslehre of 1794/95 (first part) and on his Wissenschaftslehre of 1804 (second part); its concluding third part concerns the doctrine of the Trinity.

-Death and afterward
+Death and legacy

-Although many were concerned about the poor health of Bishop Günther Storck - he had been lying in a Munich hospital after a collapse for about a month - so the news of his death on 23 April came as a surprise to outsiders.
-There was a prospect of improvement and arrangements had already been made for a subsequent spa stay.
-But it turned out differently.
-Bishop Storck had internal bleeding that could no longer be stopped.
-Informed about the possibility of premature death, his priests had gathered at his deathbed and a small circle of people who had been especially close to him lately.
+Storck died of ill health on 23 April 1993 in Munich.
 On Friday, April 30, the solemn requiem was held for the deceased in St. Mary's Church, Munich – exactly nine years after his consecration as bishop.
 On the following Monday, 3 May, the funeral took place at the Munich West Cemetery.